johnsyin/johnsyin.github.io/_posts/2021-1-16-Implementation-of-this-Blog.md

 title: Implementation of this Blog
 ---

 The implementation of this blog is fairly simple.
+I utilized Github Pages to host a static page, and the static page is generated using Jekyll.

 First, fork a repo called [jekyll now](https://github.com/barryclark/jekyll-now) on github.